iggyvilla/sari-sandbox-v2/README.md

 <h1 align="center">Sari Sandbox²</h1>

 The second-generation [Sari Sandbox](https://sarisandbox.github.io/), a virtual retail environment for embodied agents.
+Large performance improvements, multiplayer, a store builder, and more.

 > [!NOTE]
 > Assets and store files will be released once cleaned up.